MinecraftU/mcu-curriculum/level_2/section_4.md

 * When trying to get a specific enchantment on a tool/weapon that is already enchanted, use books.
 * As you progress above level 16, each level requires more XP than the last.
 Try to enchant using a level as close to yours as possible to make the high XP cost worthwhile.
 * Do not enchant anything weaker than iron as the lack of durability makes the cost not worthwhile.
 * In 1.7 and later, an enchanted fishing rod can pay off.
-"Luck of the Sea" lowers chance of "junk" catches by 2.5% per level and increases chance of "treasure" catches by 1% per level.
+"Luck of the Sea" lowers chance of "junk" catches by 2.5% per level and increases the chance of "treasure" catches by 1% per level.
 "Treasure" can include enchanted tools.
 "Lure" decreases wait time until a catch by 5 seconds per level but decreases chances of both "junk" and "treasure" catches by 1% per level, so be careful with that one if your goal is to catch treasure. ("Treasure" and "junk" catches are only available in version 1.7 and up.)
 * Place 15 bookshelves around an enchantment table to get the highest level enchantments.
 If after establishing the 15 bookshelves you _do not_ want maximized enchantments, you can block their effect with torches.

 ### Anvils